StudioEtrange/ConfigTree/docs/index.rst

 *   keep default configuration options and environment-specific ones separated;
 *   fine-tune files to load for each environment;
 *   validate configuration;
-*   have templates and automation in your configuration.
+*   have templates and automation in your configuration files.

-ConfigTree supports out of the box YAML and JSON source files, and the support can be easily :ref:`extended <source>`.
-Command-line utility builds configuration into JSON and shell script formats, and can be :ref:`extended <formatter>` in the same way.
+ConfigTree supports out of the box YAML and JSON source files with some :ref:`syntactic sugar <updater>`.
+And the support of other formats can be easily :ref:`added <source>`.  :ref:`Command-line utility <ctdump>` builds configuration into JSON and shell script formats, and can be :ref:`extended <formatter>` in the same way.